-Note: This project was created before this blog existed, and as such is awaiting a more detailed write up.
+Note: This project was created before this blog existed, and as such the write up is quite short.

 Unfortunately, the PIC16F677A has a grand total of 128 bytes of SRAM.
 Yes, you read that right, 128 bytes.
 The SSD1306 module has 128x64 pixels.
 Even if it was 1 bit per pixel, I’d still need 1024 bytes of memory to store a screenbuffer.

 So how am I going to be able to drive this LCD?

 I ported and edited and mangled the original source codes so that it would fit and support a subset of operations of the original SSD1306 driver operations on the I2C library, without any data buffering at all!
 Hooray!
 (Wait, is this a good thing?)

 If you’re interested, the useful code is on my github under

 How much more can we do?!